-Although the most high-profile and personally damaging breaches often relate to the security of the data, the DPA can be breached in other ways.
-For example, keeping data longer than required, transferring data to countries outside the EEA, or gathering too much data might also breach the Act.
+Although this web page relates to breaches of security, it's worth noting the law can be breached in other ways.
+For example, keeping data longer than required, or gathering too much data might also be an infringement of the law.

-All University staff have a responsibility to handle UEA personal data in accordance with the DPA, and must declare any breaches of the Act that come to their attention.
+All University staff have a responsibility to handle UEA personal data in accordance with the current UK law, and must declare any data breaches that come to their attention.

 The University is a data controller.
 As an organisation we are legally responsible for a large amount of personal data relating to students, staff and a range of other people.
 UEA data may be held in many formats, and stored both in and outside the University.
 If something goes wrong with the handling or security of that information, the University as a whole will very likely be held responsible.

-Individuals can also commit offences under the DPA, for example where they knowingly obtain or use personal data without consent.
+Individuals can also commit offences under the law, for example where they knowingly obtain or use personal data without consent.

 If you know or suspect that UEA personal data has been lost, stolen, misdirected, accessed inappropriately or unlawfully, or is in any way insecure, contact the University’s information compliance team immediately – even if you think that someone else might already have done so, and even if you've already told another member of staff.
 You can also contact the team by phone, on ext.
-2431.
+2431, 7709 or 1143.

 It’s critical you let us know about any breaches as soon as possible.
 Not only will this help us reduce the impact of any data breach on those affected, but it will also help the University comply with data protection laws.
-By 2018, the University will be legally required to report significant breaches to the UK’s supervisory body (the Information Commissioner’s Office) within 72 hours, so quick action is needed from all staff.
+The University is legally required to report significant breaches to the UK’s supervisory body (the Information Commissioner’s Office) within 72 hours, so quick action is needed from all staff.